 Incredible wildlife is another feather in Sri Lanka's cap.
 Explore one of the country's nature reserves or national parks and you might spot elusive leopards, cheeky monkeys and herds of graceful elephants.
 The birdlife is also pretty exotic – keep your eyes peeled for endemic species like red-rumped swallows and orange-billed babblers.

-Flight time from the UK to Sri Lanka is around 10 hours 30 minutes.
+Flights from the UK take approximately 10 hours 30 minutes.

-Sri Lanka has two monsoon seasons - one in the south-west between May and September, and one in the north-east between October and January.
-Galle and Bentota are in the south-west, and Hambantota is a little further east.
-The best time of year to visit this part of Sri Lanka is between December and April for hot, sunny weather and an average temperature of 30°C.
+Sri Lanka has two monsoon seasons – one in the south-west between May and September, and one in the north-east between October and January.
+Galle and Bentota are in the south-west, and the most popular time to visit is between December and March for hot, sunny weather and an average temperature of 30°C.